GreatCowBASIC/Help/output/md/st7789_controllers.md

 </div>

 This section covers GLCD devices that use the ST7789 graphics controller.
-The ST7789 is a TFT LCD Single Chip Driver with 240RGBx240 Resolution and 65K colors.
+The ST7789 is a TFT LCD Single Chip Driver with 240x240 or 320x240 Resolution and 65K colors.

 Great Cow BASIC supports 65K-color mode operations.